 Working tirelessly to draw attention to the horrendous treatment of the mentally ill in prisons and asylums, her "moral treatment" crusade brought about mental hospital reform in Massachusetts, Rhode Island and New York.
-During the Civil War, she was appointed Superintendent of Army Nurses by the Union Army.
+During the Civil War, she was appointed Superintendent of Army Nurses by the Union Army (the first federal executive position to be held by a women).
 She was responsible for setting up training programs, field hospitals, first-aid stations, recruiting nurses, and managing supplies.
 Her nurses extended their compassion to Confederate wounded as well, often providing the only care they received.

 Dr. Mary Walker (1832-1919)

 She is the only women and the only civilian to receive the Medal of Honor for her service on the battlefield.
 At the start of the conflict, she went to Washington to join the Union Army but was denied a commission as a medical officer.
 She served as an unpaid volunteer surgeon at the US Patent Office Hospital and later as an unpaid field surgeon near the front lines.
 Finally, in 1863, she was commission as a "Contract Acting Assistant Surgeon (civilian)" by the Army of the Cumberland.
 She often crossed enemy lines to treat civilians, and in 1864 was arrested for spying by the Confederates.
 She was held for four months in a prison near Richmond, until a prisoner exchanged was arranged.
 After the war, she became a writer and lecturer, expounding women's rights and dress reform, being arrested several times for wearing full male apparel.